Does my credit score affect business energy prices?

 Charities and nonprofits are eligible for a 5% discount on their energy bills, reduced from the full rate of 20%.

 The energy price cap is set by the regulator Ofgem.
-This does not apply to business customers, and it limits the maximum amount energy suppliers can charge domestic customers for their unit rates
+This does not apply to business customers, and it limits the maximum amount charged on domestic unit rates.

 The Climate Change Levy is an environmental tax on all businesses that use energy.
 This levy encourages better energy efficiency.
 Any UK business can join the Climate Change Agreement Scheme to pay reduced rates.